galetaire/spahousing/pages/posts/realprice.md

 ## 2. Real value

 The _real value_ is a methodology to deflate any nominal data series into real values, using a concrete base year for a selected price index.
 The method is explained in more depth in this entry from the [Federal Reserve - Bank of Dallas](https://www.dallasfed.org/research/basics/nominal.aspx).
-The expression is the following [^1]:
+The expression is the following^1^:

 ![Equation](https://math.vercel.app?from=Real\:value\:_{t}=\frac{Nominal\:value\:_{t}}{Price\:index\:_{t}}\times100)